fuzzymfx/fuzzymfx.github.io/content/dough.md

 ### The rendering engine

-Projects are created using the `new` command and presented using the `present` command.
-The `--template` flag can be used to specify the template to be used.
-The default template is used if not specified.
-The `--mode` flag can be used to specify the mode to be used.
-If not specified, the terminal mode is used.
-The *HTML* mode is not implemented yet.

 #### Core

 The rendering engine serves as the backbone, seamlessly transforming markdown files into captivating presentations.
 At the heart of the rendering engine lie two pivotal components: